 For providing investment advisory and management services to us, MCC Advisors receives a base management fee.
-The base management fee is calculated at an annual rate of 1.75% (0.4375% per quarter) of up to \$1.0 billion of the Company's gross assets (which is defined as all the assets of Medley Capital, including those acquired using borrowings for investment purposes) and 1.50% (0.375% per quarter) of any amounts over \$1.0 billion of the Company's gross assets (which is defined as all the assets of Medley Capital, including those acquired using borrowings for investment purposes), and is payable quarterly in arrears.
+The base management fee is calculated at an annual rate of 1.75% (0.4375% per quarter) of up to \$1.0 billion of the Company's gross assets and 1.50% (0.375% per quarter) of any amounts over \$1.0 billion of the Company's gross assets, and is payable quarterly in arrears.
 The base management fee will be calculated based on the average value of the Company's gross assets at the end of the two most recently completed calendar quarters and will be appropriately pro-rated for any partial quarter.

-Incentive Fee.
-The incentive fee has two components, as follows:
+Incentive Fee The incentive fee has two components, as follows: